vatnz-dev/sops/docs/enroute/NAK.md

     **NAK**: *LDM inbound Hokitika on BOSLA arrival requests further descent.
 Request descent below CTA and transfer radar monitoring your frequency.*
     **STH**: *LDM is cleared below CTA and I accept radar monitoring on this frequency.*

     **NAK**: *LDM, cleared to leave controlled airspace on descent through 13,500 feet.
 No reported traffic in the area.
 Christchurch Control accepts radar monitoring on their frequency, 129.400.
-Report on their frequency for IFR cancellation.*
+Report on the ground their frequency for IFR cancellation.*

 ### OH TMA